Riddhish97/IPL2020/README.md

 - Create databse.js file from database.sample.js

 Note - Default port for mongoDB is 27017 if you have mongoDb running on different port please update it in database.js
-> Run this below code which will create user in mongoDB and store data in your DB
+> Run this below command which will create user in mongoDB and store data in your DB
 ```shell
 $ node scripts/initScripts.js
 $ node scripts/storeDataInDB.js